Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Metabolic acidosis

-Metabolic acidosis results from a significant decrease in the level of bicarbonate in the body.
+Metabolic acidosis occurs due to a significant decrease in bicarbonate levels in the body.

 Causes:

-In cells that are largely deprived of oxygen and, therefore, cannot metabolize (oxidize) glucose, lactate accumulates.
-Such a significant accumulation of lactate in the blood in quantities sufficient for the development of metabolic acidosis occurs when tissues are inadequately perfused with blood, and therefore insufficiently oxygenated.
+In cells that are largely deprived of oxygen and therefore cannot metabolize (oxidize) glucose, lactate accumulates.
+This significant accumulation of lactate in the blood in quantities sufficient to cause metabolic acidosis occurs if the tissues are inadequately perfused with blood and therefore insufficiently oxygenated.

-The most striking cause of lactic acidosis in violation of tissue perfusion is hypovolemic shock.
-In addition, lactic acidosis can occur with renal or hepatic failure, diabetes, sepsis, and leukemia.
+The most obvious cause of lactic acidosis when tissue perfusion is impaired is hypovolemic shock.
+In addition, lactic acidosis can occur with renal or liver failure, diabetes, sepsis and leukemia.

-Bicarbonate is secreted into the small intestine for digestion and absorbed in the lower gastrointestinal tract.
-If reabsorption does not occur, it is lost in feces.
+Bicarbonate is secreted into the cavity small intestine for digestion and is absorbed in the lower sections gastrointestinal tract.
+If reabsorption does not occur, it is lost in the feces.

-Any diseases of the digestive tract (for example, severe diarrhea) can lead to the loss of bicarbonate from the body in quantities sufficient for the development of metabolic acidosis.
+Any illness of the digestive tract (for example, severe diarrhea) can lead to the loss of bicarbonate from the body in quantities sufficient to develop metabolic acidosis.

-Also, the loss of bicarbonate can be associated with renal failure (proximal tubular acidosis - renal acidosis type II).
-Deterioration of Na + reabsorption leads to the appearance of an alkaline urine reaction.
-In addition, proximal tubular acidosis is characterized by a decrease in serum urates, phosphates and potassium, glucosuria and aminoaciduria.
+Also, loss of bicarbonate may be associated with renal failure (proximal tubular acidosis - renal acidosis type II).
+Deterioration of Na+ reabsorption leads to the appearance alkaline reaction urine.
+In addition, proximal tubular acidosis is characterized by a decrease in urate, phosphate and potassium in the blood serum, glucosuria and aminoaciduria.

-With the help of the AR value, it is possible to distinguish the loss of HCO3 - with diarrhea from the loss of HCO3 - caused by renal tubular acidosis tab.
+Using the AR value, it is possible to distinguish losses of HCO3 - during diarrhea from losses of HCO3 - caused by renal tubular acidosis.
 3.

-3. Increased intake of acids from the outside.
+3. Increased intake of acids into the body from outside.

-Abuse of acidic foods, ingestion of hydrochloric acid, administration of large quantities of old canned blood
+Abuse of acidic foods, ingestion of hydrochloric acid, injection of large quantities of old canned blood

-Under normal conditions, the kidneys excrete H + in the form of titratable acid (phosphates, sulfates) and ammonia.
-This mechanism can be impaired in kidney disease, adrenal insufficiency, distal renal tubular acidosis, and hyperaldosteronism.
-With renal failure, a decrease in the number of functioning nephrons, adequate filtration and excretion of H + are absent.
+Under normal conditions, the kidneys excrete H+ in the form of titratable acid (phosphates, sulfates) and ammonia.
+This mechanism may be impaired in kidney disease, adrenal insufficiency, distal renal tubular acidosis, and hyperaldosteronism.
+In case of renal failure, a decrease in the number of functioning nephrons, adequate filtration and excretion of H + are absent.

-In type I renal acidosis (distal tubular acidosis), H + secretion in the distal tubules is impaired.
-Since the excretion of H + in the distal tubules depends on the exchange of Na +, a decrease in fluid volume promotes an increase in acidosis.
-Through the same mechanism associated with a decrease in Na + supply to the renal tubules, adrenaline insufficiency and selective hypoaldosteronism also lead to a deterioration in H + excretion.
+In type I renal acidosis (distal tubular acidosis), H+ secretion in the distal tubules is impaired.
+Since H + excretion in the distal tubules depends on Na + exchange, a decrease in fluid volume contributes to an increase in acidosis.
+Through the same mechanism associated with a decrease in the supply of Na + to the renal tubules, adrenal insufficiency and selective hypoaldosteronism also lead to a deterioration in H + excretion.
 In this case, metabolic acidosis is combined with other forms of electrolyte metabolism disorders: hyperkalemia, hyponatremia, hypercalcemia.

 Compensatory reactions

-A decrease in the level of HCO 3 - in blood plasma (metabolic acidosis), which occurs primarily, is compensated by an increase in pulmonary ventilation and a decrease in pCO 2, while the ratio pCO 2 / HCO 3 remains unchanged.
+The decrease in the level of HCO 3 - in the blood plasma (metabolic acidosis), which occurs primarily, is compensated by an increase in pulmonary ventilation and a decrease in pC0 2, while the ratio of pC0 2 /HCO 3 - remains unchanged.

-The increase in acid content is buffered with a bicarbonate buffer:
+The increase in acid content is buffered by a bicarbonate buffer:

 C0 2 + H 2 O